Tender MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it retrieves tender intelligence with two specific modes (DAILY_DIGEST and AWARD_HISTORY).
-It distinguishes from sibling 'search_tenders' by specifying it's for competitive context when a specific tender is identified.
+The description clearly states it retrieves tender intelligence including award history and daily digest.
+It distinguishes from sibling 'search_tenders' by specifying it's for competitive context before bidding decisions.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.